10 Things to Include in an LLC Operating Agreement

 4. Business Purpose of the LLC

 The next part of your LLC operating agreement is a section that outlines the business purpose.
-The business purpose should answer questions like:
+The business purpose should be a concise statement that describes the nature of your business and answers questions like:

 • Why was your company created?